 Stratus

-These are the lowest of all clouds and form a uniform layer like high fog, they are often described as hill fog, They arnt such a normal rain cloud but they can produce drizzle, when they form quickly overnight and cover the morning its often an indicator of a fine day preceding.
+These are the lowest of all clouds and form a uniform layer like high fog, they are often described as hill fog, not a normal rain cloud but they can produce drizzle, when they form quickly overnight and cover the morning with mist, often they clear in the morning sun and lovely sunny day follows on.

-Animals and birds can also give us some clues on the weather, although probably not as reliable as the clouds, they still offer us good indication to what the weather will be;
+The animal kingdom can also give us some clues on the weather, although probably not as reliable as the clouds,

 Do it yourself weather forecasting opens up a whole new natural perspective to life outdoors.